tweenjs/es6-tween/README.md

 * @sole (author of this library)
 * [tween.js contributors](https://github.com/tweenjs/tween.js/graphs/contributors)
 * @michaelvillar for physics easing
-* Webpack, Babel, Travis CI, semantic-release and their teams, devs and supporters
+* Webpack, Babel, Travis CI, semantic-release and others (make issue, if i'm missed you) with their teams, devs and supporters

 ## Projects using tween.js